-MacGregor, a Republican, was the representative for New York's 41st congressional district from 1927 to 1929.
+MacGregor was the representative for New York’s 41st congressional district and was a Republican.
+He served from 1927 to 1929.

 From May 1919 to Dec 1928, MacGregor missed 189 of 1,050 roll call votes, which is 18.0%.
 This is on par with the median of 16.7% among the lifetime records of representatives serving in Dec 1928.
 The chart below reports missed votes over time.